 Containers are also very versatile in their use.
 A single container might be used to run anything from a command-line tool, a small microservice, or a software process to a fully functioning, large-scale application.
 Like traditional servers, containers can also be combined, or clustered, to run highly scalable, distributed applications composed of many microservices.

 Container clusters commonly leverage orchestration engines, such as Docker Swarm and Kubernetes, which simplify and automate common management tasks like deployment, scheduling, scaling, storage, load balancing, and health monitoring.
 One major benefit of these engines, while combined with the portability of your containers, is the ease of scaling your application across your cluster – something which would involve more time and effort with traditional server computing.

-The added ease of deployment and scaling using containers comes as a major asset for organizations who depend on the right combination of applications and digital infrastructure to craft their growth and security strategies.
-Perhaps one of their most effective uses, containers enable development teams to embrace agile workflows and keep pace with the everchanging needs of the organization by making it easier to adopt continuous integration (CI) and continuous delivery/deployment (CD) practices which directly translate into quicker product delivery times for customers.
+The added ease of deployment and scaling using containers comes as a major asset for organizations that depend on the right combination of applications and digital infrastructure to craft their growth and security strategies.
+Perhaps one of their most effective uses, containers enable development teams to embrace agile workflows and keep pace with the ever-changing needs of the organization by making it easier to adopt continuous integration (CI) and continuous delivery/deployment (CD) practices which directly translate into quicker product delivery times for customers.